lasdi/coin/README.md

 This generates a LogicWiSARD model which afterwards is modified and trained as a COIN model.
 All the results are placed in the `coin/mnist/out` folder.
 The configuration script `config.py` can be modified to produce the desired results.

-This example trains a COIN model using address size of 16 and thermometer resolution of 2 trained for 5 epoches.
+This example trains a COIN model using address size of 16, thermometer resolution of 2, and 5 backpropagation epoches.
-This humble configuration aims to cope with limited memory machines (8GB or less) and achives above 96% accuracy.
+This humble configuration aims to cope with limited memory machines (8GB or less) and achives an accuracy in 95%-96% range.
 If you have enough memory and/or a GPU, change the thermometer resolution and the number of epoches on the configuration script to increase accuracy.

 ## RTL generation